 This type of violence uses sexuality as a weapon.
 Sexual violence demonstrates the perpetrator's power and subjugates the victim at the same time.
 Sexual violence can appear in a range of forms.
 Sometimes, adults and adolescents perpetrate sexual violence against children, or children themselves act violently against other children.
-Victims may be

-- Raped: the perpetrator penetrates the victim in different ways with his penis or objects sometimes this is done by other persons or animals; - Forced to perform sexual acts: the perpetrator forces the victim to perform sexual acts on herself, on him or on others in different ways; - Forced to produce video or photographic images of sexual acts: those affected are forced to perform or endure such acts and are photographed or filmed at the same time, which they are forced to let happen as well.
+Victims may be the perpetrator penetrates the victim in different ways with his penis or objects - sometimes this is done by other persons or animals;

+- Raped:

+- Forced to perform sexual acts:

+the perpetrator forces the victim to perform sexual acts on herself, on him or on others in different ways;

+- Sexually harrassed:

+the perpetrator touches breasts or bottom against the affected person's will.
 These offences are gross abuses of power; the perpetrator commits them knowingly and not by accident.
 He wants to satisfy his sexual urges or humiliate his victim.
 Such actions are punishable by law (criminal offences).

-Sexual innuendo and sexual harassment, however, are not punishable (they are not criminal offences according to criminal law), but they can still be reported.
+Sexual innuendo, however, is not punishable at law (it is not a criminal offence), but it can still be reported to the police.